-Eight years – I’ve been a Support Worker, Team Leader and Assistant Behavioural Specialist and I have more recently become a Registered Manager.
+Nine years – I’ve been a Support Worker, Team Leader, Assistant Behavioural Specialist and I have more recently become a Registered Manager.

-My first shift with Orbis was in 2009 as part of recruitment agency Smart Solutions.
-Three months later, I rolled over to an Orbis contract where I spent almost three years as a support worker.
-After a short break, I re-joined the company in 2013 as a support worker before progressing into the Team Leader position.
+My first shift with Orbis was in 2009 when I worked for the recruitment agency Smart Solutions.
+Three months later I moved on to an Orbis contract where I spent almost three years as a support worker.
+After a short break I re-joined the company in 2013 as a support worker, before progressing to a Team Leader position.
 My passion was always within the clinical services, and I was fortunate enough to be given the opportunity to join the behavioural team as an Assistant Behavioural Specialist, which I thoroughly enjoyed.
 In time, and with more experience under my belt, an opportunity then came along for me to apply for the role of Registered Manager and I’m happy to say that I was successful!